Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Total and Moneyline

-Here's a look at the favorite, total and moneyline for this matchup listed at multiple sportsbooks.
+See the favorite, total and moneyline for this matchup posted at several sportsbooks.

 |Hurricanes Moneyline